The Disenchantment world Premiere!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 Girl on Hold

 I conceived of and starred in the project Girl on Hold.
 It was shot in collaboration with Stonestreet Studios and with the help of cinematographer Gabriel Frye-Behar.

 I transferred to Stonestreet Studios, and spent my final semester studying film acting.

 I participated in their Monday Night Industry Showcase Series.

 My cool teachers included: Ted Sluberski, Jennifer McCabe, Andy Roth, Chris Modoono, Vance Barber, Michal Zecher, Gabriel Frye-Behar, and Zach Galligan.

 I am one of the poster children for Strasberg!
 A photo of me and some of my cast mates in The Place We Built, advertised the Institute's training programs in Backstage Magazine.

 The Place We Built

 The role of Aniko Nemeth was written for me by playwright Sarah Gancher [The TEAM, Resident of the Ars Nova Playgroup.]
 I originated the character under the direction of Portia Krieger [Eager to Lose, Tigers be Still,].
 The play was the second Annual Clifford Odets Playwriting Commission.

-Think of Aniko as a Jewish Hermione Granger meets a Bohemian meets a Guerrilla Girl Protestor.
+Think of Aniko as part Jewish Hermione Granger, part Bohemian, part Guerrilla Girl Protestor.